Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Christmas Eve in Amsterdam (December 24)

-In Amsterdam, Christmas Eve is not a celebrated holiday.
-Grocery stores and bars might be a bit busier than usual, but there is not a traditional Christmas Eve dinner in Amsterdam or any other holiday customs celebrated on the day.
+In Amsterdam, Christmas Eve is not a celebrated public holiday.
+Grocery stores and bars might even be a bit busier than usual, but there is not a traditional Christmas Eve dinner in Amsterdam or any other holiday customs celebrated on the day.

 Amsterdam Christmas Day (December 25)

-Xmas Day in Amsterdam is an official city holiday, so many things are closed.
+Xmas Day in Amsterdam is an official holiday, so many things are closed.
 Expect closures at most grocery stores, shops, markets, restaurants and museums.
 However, there are exceptions – and still plenty of things to do in Amsterdam on Christmas Day!

 What and Where to Eat on Christmas Day in Amsterdam